 - Increase the provision of quality education for disadvantaged groups, including Roma. - Limited progress in increasing the provision of quality education disadvantaged groups, including Roma.
 Despite budgetary increases, ensuring the necessary funding for the ongoing reform is a challenge and the financial standard has not yet been adopted.
 School performance indicators and the methodology for funding based on performance have yet to be developed.
 The provision banning segregated classes within the same school/kindergarten needs to be properly implemented and monitored, but such mechanisms remain weak.
-Following the entry into force of the new School Education Act in August 2016, a new education long term unemployed.
+Following the entry into force of the new School Education Act in August 2016, a new education services.
+Many of those in target groups are long term unemployed.